Detailed Explanation of Component Decorator Identifiers

 }

-For code usage of properties, refer to "Code Usage of Component Properties" .
+For code usage of properties, refer to Code Usage of Component Properties.

 2.5.2 Custom Object Types

-For example, the following two TS codes:
+For example, consider these two TS code snippets:

 //MyScript.ts